 CVUUS Unhoused Support Group Organizing to Expand Options

 How does CVUUS want to meet the urgent needs of our unhoused neighbors, especially in freezing days?
-Thanks to the many who came to a special Congregational Conversation Sunday Dec 14 to learn about current efforts and propose new ones and to Margy Young for tracking our conversation in google docs where more can be added regarding this new CVUUS Social Ministry seed group.
+Thanks to the many who came to a special Congregational Conversation Sunday Dec 14, 2025 to learn about current efforts and propose new ones and to Margy Young for tracking our conversation in google docs where more can be added regarding this new CVUUS Social Ministry seed group.
 See here.
+We invite CVUUS congregants to join any of the community efforts listed below.
+Several are taking Homeless training coordinated by Michele Lowy in trauma-informed conflict resolution and de-escalation responses to skill up to support these and be ready if CVUUS wants to offer drop in hours itself.

 Gather – Middlebury’s Community Living Room